Pay yourself First

 Review your spending

 Take a clear look at your spending.
-If you already have a budget, this will be as simple as reviewing the column that lists all your expenses, including your discretionary spending.
+If you already have a budget, reviewing the column that lists all your expenses, including your discretionary spending, will be as simple as reviewing the column.
 If you don’t have a budget, track your spending over several months to identify your primary expenses and find the average amount you spend each month.

 Set short- and long-term saving goals.

-Short-term savings, or funds you want to be able to access in the near future, if necessary, can be allocated to an emergency fund.
+Short-term savings, or funds you want to be able to access shortly, if necessary, can be allocated to an emergency fund.
 For example, experts advise having three- to six months’ worth of living expenses set aside in an emergency fund in case of a sudden, considerable expense or loss of employment.

 Long-term savings should include funds you can afford not to touch for several years or more.
-For example, your long-term saving goals can include your retirement, a downpayment on a home, a new car, a sabbatical from work, or any other super-big expense.
+Your long-term saving goals can include your retirement, a down payment on a home, a new car, a sabbatical from work, or any other super-big expense.

 Narrow down your short- and long-term goals, then attach a number to each savings category.